 Governments commit to action on poaching crisis

-The strongly-worded London Declaration aims to strengthen law enforcement, reduce consumer demand and support sustainable livelihoods for communities that live alongside wildlife.
-Countries that suffer from poaching, major transit points for trafficked goods and countries where illegal wildlife products are sold were among those that signed.
-Trafficking devastates species populations, but also takes the lives of rangers, impedes economic development and destabilises society by driving corruption and strengthening organized criminal networks.
-The current poaching epidemic impacts iconic species including elephants, rhinos and tigers.
+Forty-six countries made a commitment to take “decisive and urgent action” at the London Conference on Illegal Wildlife Trade in February.
+The London Declaration aims to strengthen enforcement, reduce consumer demand and support sustainable livelihoods for communities living alongside wildlife.
+Trafficking devastates species populations, but also endangers rangers, impedes economic development and destabilises society by driving corruption and criminal networks.